fdut/appconnect/tw_en/labs/Creating-flows-for-an-API/README.md

 12. Open Salesforce and you’ll notice that a new contact has been created.

 13. To manage your API, go back to the API flow in App Connect UI and click the **Manage** tab.
-Then click **Download API** to download your API document.
-Note that the file is saved as swagger.json.
-After you have downloaded the API, you can import it into your API management tool.
-We’ve provided the URL, user name, and password that your API management tool will need.

 You’ve created your API!
 On the App Connect dashboard, flows for APIs are identified by the API icon.
 You can start and stop them in the same way as any other flow.
 You can open an API while it’s running, but you have to stop it before you can edit it.